CDS-Bern/ARLCL-Optimizer/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.7552462.svg)](https://doi.org/10.5281/zenodo.7552462)

-For creating new rss-based database files (e.g. for BLE/WiFi signals), the structure of a database file named "T_4,5,6_1.rss" is the following:
+For the creation of new database files and to support the resulted localization performance, the structure of a database file needs to be specific and contain a) for each node, the positions' ground truth and b) for each pair, the ranging measurement (dBm/time) used by arlcl and the distance measurement (cm) used by the baselines.

+DB ("T_4,5,6_1.rss") example for BLE measurements:

 	#POSITIONS GROUND TRUTH#
 	4:-5.682;-4.377